 How to get there: You can drive or catch a direct bus from Lisbon's Campo Grande station for around €7, and arrive in less than an hour.

-Don't miss: the city center's cute cafés (try The Mill or Sunset Bamboo Bar) and Foz do Lizandro beach.
+Don't miss: The city center's cute cafés (try Sunset Bamboo Bar or Dear Rose Café) and Foz do Lizandro beach.

 4. Mafra

 Mafra is slightly inland from Ericeira, so you can do both if you're feeling ambitious.
-The main sight to see is the Palacio de Mafra, a massive palace that features a basilica, a monastery, a library, and over 1,200 rooms.
+The main sight to see here is the Palácio Nacional de Mafra, a massive palace that features a basilica, a monastery, a library, and over 1,200 rooms.

 How to get there: Catch the public bus toward Ericeira at the Campo Grande station, but make sure you get on the line that stops in Mafra; not all of them do!